onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 +++ {"editable": false, "deletable": false}

-To finish with, we need to have the description of the vertices.
+To finish with, we need to have the description of the **vertices**.

 ```{code-cell}
 ---